Peter Van Den Bossche

-Peter van den Bossche (born 1959) is a professor of international economic law at the University of Bern (World Trade Institute).
+Peter Leo Henri Van den Bossche (born 31 March 1959) is a Belgian legal scholar.
+Van den Bossche professor of international economic law at the school of law of Xi'an Jiaotong University in China.
+Previously he was a professor at the World Trade Institute of the University of Bern.
 In 2018 he was elected president of the Society of International Economic Law (SIEL).
 He served as a judge on the Appellate Body of the World Trade Organization (WTO) from 2009-2017, following nomination by the European Union and appointment and re-appointment by the Member states of the World Trade Organization.
 In December 2013 his appointment was renewed.
 With the end of his formal appointment at the end of 2017, US-driven delays in appointing his replacement alongside US blocking of other key WTO vacancies has meant a growing crisis for the WTO-based multilateral trading system.
 The election of van den Bossche (an outgoing WTO judge) as SIEL president is considered by some a sign of both defiance to economic nationalism and support for the rules-based multilateral system.